For most of us in the West, Yoga has been introduced to us as a physical practice which is so beautiful in its own way.

 - The way I like to think of it is like getting a splinter- if you get a deep splinter, it’s probably really painful.
 You can still put a band-aid on it and say it’s getting better but it’s actually still there and most likely still hurts a lot.
 To provide true healing, one must remove the splinter, clean it out, and then put a band-aid.

-Stay tuned for my personal Top Three Healing Experiences with Vedic Psychology!
+Read more about my personal Top Three Healing Experiences with Vedic Psychology!